OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/upgrading.md

 }
 ```

-Upgrades are only one of the features of ZeppelinOS.
+Upgrades are only one of the features of the OpenZeppelin SDK.
 Next, we will see another
 very interesting feature, because it allows us to reuse packages that have been
 already deployed to the blockchain.